 Refrigerant Leak Detection and Repair

-Depending on where the leak is, whether or not a leak test is needed, and what precisely requires repair, a regular refrigerant leak detection and repair can end up costing anywhere from $150 to $500 depending on the technician’s accessibility of the leak.
-If you’re unsure, you can ask your AC repair technician to walk you through their process and review their findings.
+Depending on where the leak is, whether or not it requires a leak test, and what precisely requires repair, a regular refrigerant leak detection and repair can end up costing anywhere from $150 to $500 depending on the technician’s accessibility of the leak.
+If you’re feeling uneasy, you can ask your AC repair technician to walk you through their process and review their findings.

 AC Circuit Board Replacement

-At times the issue may be beyond the AC equipment itself and the circuit board may be in need of replacing.
-Depending on the make and model of you’re A/C system, a new circuit board for your system could be priced anywhere from $450 to $1300.
+At times the problem may be beyond the air conditioner itself and the circuit board may be in need of replacing.
+Depending on the make and model of you’re A/C system, a new circuit board for your equipment could be priced anywhere from $450 to $1300.

-If you’re interested in replacing your home’s thermostat, a smart wifi thermostat will normally cost more than a standard thermostat.
-Depending on which style of thermostat you go with, you’re most likely going to end up paying anywhere between $200 and $550 to install a new one.
-Thanksfully, the newest thermostats might pay back their cost in energy management savings, provided they are programmed accordingly.
+If you’re looking to replace your home’s thermostat, a smart wifi thermostat will normally cost more than a standard thermostat.
+Depending on the type of thermostat you choose, you’re most likely going to end up paying anywhere between $200 and $550 to have a new on installed.
+Thanksfully, the newest thermostats may pay back their cost in energy management savings, provided they are programmed accordingly.

 Capacitor or Contactor Replacement

-If your A/C system is still only a couple years old or you choose to repair your older equipment instead of buying an energy-efficient A/C system upgrade, a capacitor will typically cost $250 to $350 and a contractor can be priced a little lower, ranging from $150 - $350.
+If your A/C system is still only a couple years old or you decide to repair your older system instead of buying an energy-efficient A/C system upgrade, a capacitor will typically cost $250 to $350 and a contractor can be priced a little lower, ranging from $150 - $350.
 These repairs are two of the most standard for your air conditioning system.